machal/cssmine-content/content/postprocessing.md

 Post-processing: Autoprefixer, Pixrem and Other
 ===============================================

-Post processing or subsequent processing of the CSS code is an interesting trend in the world of CSS.
+Post-processing or subsequent processing of CSS code is an interesting trend in the world of CSS.

-It usually stands for adding code to fallbacks for older browsers but it could partially replace preprocessors in a few year's time.
-Let's demonstrate the usage on some post processing tools.
+It usually means adding code to fallbacks for older browsers, but it could also partially replace pre-processors in a few years' time.
+Let's demonstrate their use on some post-processing tools.

 Autoprefixer: Adding Prefixed Declarations
 ------------------------------------------

-Write code according to W3C syntax …
+Write code according to W3C syntax:

 ```css
 transform: scale(1.1);
 ```

-… and the Autoprefixer will then add prefixed variants to your CSS:
+and the Autoprefixer will then add prefixed variants to your CSS:

 ```css
 -webkit-transform: scale(1.1);